This article only describes how pnpm's

 node_modules are structured when there are no packages with peer dependencies.
 For the more complex scenario of dependencies with peers, see how peers are resolved.

 node_modules layout uses symbolic links to create a nested structure of dependencies.

-node_modules from the global store only once.
+node_modules is a hard link to the content-addressable store.
 Let's say you install

 [email protected] that depends on

 [email protected]. pnpm will hard link both packages to